Lots of Regulations to Comply With

 Any arms length bodies, such as the Council for Catholic Maintained Schools, the Northern Ireland Council for Integrated Education, and The Council for the Curriculum Examinations and Assessment, have access to ELB good and services contracts, but the majority still make their own procurement arrangements.

-Multi-academy trusts in the UK can centralize their procurement at trust level for some types of purchases and use GAG pooling to maximize their resources across the group of schools.
+Multi-academy trusts in the UK can centralize their procurement at the trust level for some types of purchases and use GAG pooling to maximize their resources across the group of schools, for better budgeting and resource allocation.

-Government procurement can do their part to help schools by allowing procurement officers a bit more flexibility in what and how they buy what they need.
+Government procurement can help schools by allowing procurement officers a bit more flexibility in what and how they buy what they need.

 With fewer people involved in the process, there’s less potential for roadblocks and complications.